Debate rages over whether FDA should use emergency powers to clear a coronavirus vaccine early

 Both Hahn and Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, echo those sentiments.
 They have noted in recent days that an independent monitoring board could recommend a trial be ended early if interim results show strong efficacy.
 The FDA could then decide whether to authorize it.
 Without such intervention, the trials are expected to last at least until the end of the year.

 “They could come back before we even have 30,000 folks enrolled and say, ‘We’ve seen enough.
 This looks great.
-Pass it on to the FDA,’ ” Paul Mango, deputy chief of staff for policy at the Department of Health and Human Services, said at a Friday briefing for Operation Warp Speed, the administration’s effort to accelerate production of a vaccine..
+Pass it on to the FDA,’ ” Paul Mango, deputy chief of staff for policy at the Department of Health and Human Services, said at a Friday briefing for Operation Warp Speed, the administration’s effort to accelerate production of a vaccine.

 Under an emergency authorization, Marks acknowledged that follow-up time would be shorter for those in the trials to show possible adverse reactions to the vaccines.
 He said the agency would require more monitoring after a clearance to compensate.